 There has been some concern about the safety of nanotechnology and its use in the food industry.
 It is important to remember that foods are naturally composed of nanoscale materials e.g. sugars, amino acids, peptides and proteins.
-Many of these substances also form organised, functional nanostructures, and we have consumed these materials in foods without evidence of adverse effects.
+Many of these substances also form organised, functional nanostructures, and we have consumed these materials in foods without evidence of adverse effects for decades.
 Milk is an example of an emulsion of nanoscale particles, and the industry uses nano-sized structures to create emulsions (butter), foams (ice cream), solids (cheese) and gel networks (yoghurt).

 The use of nanotechnology provides many opportunities for innovation in the food sector, with potential applications in primary production, food manufacturing and preservation, and packaging.
 For the food sector, these include:

 • nanostructured food products (including emulsions)

 • nanoencapsulation of food additives (colours, preservatives, flavourings and supplements)

 • enhanced food packaging (improved mechanical, barrier and antimicrobial properties)

 • nanocoatings on food equipment (non-stick and easier to clean).